saxena-ak/chatbot_NN/README.md

 1st - 128 neurons.
 2nd - 64 neurons
 3rd - output layer contains number of neurons equal to number of intents to predict output intent with softmax (9 classes).

+# Output:
+For output a small interactive dialog box is created that will take input from user and will identify the suitable answer for it from the intent list data.